nicolashery/excesiv/README.md

 $ python app.py
 ```

-Navigate to `http://localhost:5000/` to connect the app to the database and load the Excel templates.
-(Make sure you saved and closed the Excel workbook before doing this.)

-Then launch the JRuby worker, in a new console:
+And launch the JRuby worker in a new console:

 ```bash
 $ cd yourproject-worker/
 $ jruby worker.rb
 ```

-Finally navigate to `http://localhost:5000/api/write/fibonacci?n=11` and you should get a response that looks like:
+Navigate to `http://localhost:5000/api/write/fibonacci?n=11` and you should get a response that looks like:

 ```json
 {file_url: "/api/files/504fa137ba9232aa912204a9"}